notiz-dev/notiz/content/blog/send-beautiful-emails-crafted-with-maizzle.md

 Ideally, when sending an email you want to customize the email content based on the requesting user.
 This includes greeting the user 👋 (with name or email), links for interactions (confirming email, requesting new password) or personal links for managing mail preferences.

-Open `src/templates/transactional.html` and add custom content through Handlebar expressions for `name` and `url` to the template.
+Open `src/templates/transactional.html` and add custom content through Handlebars expressions for `name` and `url` to the template.

 <div shortcode="code" tabs="transactional.html">